Rishat-F/weather_app/README.md

 This is a study project for getting weather by current GPS coordinates.

-The project aims to introduce with type hintings, poetry, CI (linters + tests) commits naming and workflow, environment variables and good architecture.
+The project aims to introduce with type hintings, poetry, CI (linters + tests), commits naming and workflow, environment variables and good architecture.

 Based on next tutorials: